-The sudden detention of a loved one is a tremendously difficult experience for a family.
+The sudden detention of a loved one is tremendously difficult to experience for a family.
 Despite the urgency of the situation, it is important to remember that deportations typically take weeks, if not months.
 This section will outline some steps that you can take to locate someone in detention and understand how to advocate for them.

-2. Finding someone who is detained: It can sometimes take weeks to find someone who has just been detained by immigration.
+It can sometimes take weeks to find someone who has just been detained by immigration.
 These are some steps that you can take:

 - Contact your consulate.
 Consulates are often required by international convention or treaty to be informed when one of their nationals is detained.

 What are the legal options?